debbiekyu/DAT7Coursework/Class2_Homework.md

 the number of times directory appeared.

 **Question 4: (bonus)**
 Something 'interesting' about the Chipotle data:
+The top 5 most frequently ordered items are:
+1. Chicken Bowl
+2. Chicken Burrito
+3. Chips and Guacamole
+4. Steak Burrito
+5. Canned Soft Drink